bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 </p>

 Our next job is to get our first paragraph and faded it in.
-We&apos;ll use our **counter** to do that.
+We&apos;ll use our </b>counter</b> to do that.
 And the CSS and child filter to allow us to get the first paragraph because remember currently all the paragraphs are set to display none.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->